Frank Pearson: Notoriety

 In September 1868, as Doctor Frank Pearson, he teamed up with stockman Charley Rutherford and robbed the shop, the Yarrambah Post Office, and Angledool Station in New South Wales before heading to Enngonia also in New South Wales, some 100 km from Bourke, New South Wales.
 Two police constables, McCabe from New South Wales and McManus from Queensland, set out from Walgett, New South Wales to catch the bushrangers but became lost.
 The Police patrol stopped for supplies in Enngonia and were making a purchase at the Shearer's Inn when Pearson and Rutherford entered the inn yelling Bail Up.
 Both constables opened fire hitting Pearson in the arm and wrist while Pearson returned fire hitting McCabe in the chest.
 The two bushrangers then fled to Belalie where they stole fresh horses before continuing down the Darling River to near Pooncarie where they split up and went their separate ways.
 Pearson travelled north, robbing several stations along the way before heading toward Mount Gunderbooka, 70 km south of Bourke.

 A police party tracked Pearson to Mount Gunderbooka but he eluded them in the thick scrub of the mountain.
 Based at the foot of the mountain and stationing men at the waterholes to prevent Pearson from access to water, the party chased him for three days before capturing him on Christmas Day, in a small cave, weakened from lack of water and badly bitten by bull ants.
-Contable McCabe had died from his injury in November and Pearson was charged with murder.
+Constable McCabe had died from his injury in November and Pearson was charged with murder.
 Committed for trial on 4 January 1869 Pearson was found guilty at trial on 3 May 1869 and sentenced to death.
 The sentence was later commuted to life imprisonment and he was released in 1884 after fifteen years.
 The commutation of his sentence was controversial.
 There is some evidence to suggest that William Munnings Arnold, Parliamentary Speaker of the time, may have influenced the decision.

-According to legend, In 1884 bushrangers stopped at the local police station in Barmera, South Australia, where they locked the police in their own cells.
+According to legend, in 1884 bushrangers stopped at the local police station in Barmera, South Australia, where they locked the police in their own cells.
 The leader of the gang then rode his horse into the bar of the Overland Corner Hotel and carved his name into the wall.
 No trace remains of the name and his identity is disputed with some claiming it was Captain Moonlite.
 However it is known that Pearson was active in the area at the time.